lauramorinigo/feelingwebnn-starterkit/README.md

 ## 🧠 Credits

-Built with love by [Your Name]
+Built with love by Laura Morinigo
-Powered by Web Speech API + fake but fabulous JavaScript AI 💅